BlueBrain/atlas-suite/README.md

 [GitHub repo](https://github.com/BlueBrain/atlas-placement-hints),
 [Documentation](https://github.com/BlueBrain/atlas-placement-hints#readme).

-**TBD.**

-Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.
+**Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.**

+This project contains tools to compute placement hints.
+`Placement hints` give approximate distances, per voxel, to different layers within the context of a laminar brain region.

 ## atlas-splitter